Towards Metrical Reconstruction of Human Faces: Discussion Conclusion

 \section{Discussion \& Conclusion}

-In this paper, we analyzed various face reconstruction methods and their performance on metrical face shape reconstruction.
 A metrical reconstruction is key for any application that requires the measurement of distances and dimensions.
 It is essential for the composition of reconstructed humans and scenes where objects of known size are in, thus, it is especially important for virtual reality and augmented reality applications.
 However, we show that recent methods and evaluation schemes are not designed for this task.
 While the established benchmarks report numbers in millimeters, they are computed with an optimal scale to align the prediction and the reference.
 We strongly argue against this practice, since it is misleading and the errors are not absolute metrical measurements.
 To this end, we propose a simple, yet fundamental adjustment of the benchmarks to enable metrical evaluations.
 Specifically, we remove the optimal scaling, and only allow rigid alignment of the prediction with the reference shape.
 As a stepping stone towards metrical reconstructions, we unified existing small- and medium-scale datasets of paired 2D/3D data.
 This allows us to establish 3D supervised losses in our novel shape prediction framework.
 While our data collection is still comparably small (around 2k identities), we designed \model that uses features from a face recognition network pretrained on a large-scale 2D image dataset to generalize to in-the-wild image data.
 We validated our approach in several experiments and show state-of-the-art results on our newly introduced metrical benchmarks as well as on the established scale-invariant benchmarks.
-We hope that this work inspires researchers to concentrate on metrical face reconstruction, and that our discussion clarifies the misunderstandings that can occur with the established non-metrical evaluation benchmarks.
+We hope that this work inspires researchers to concentrate on metrical face reconstruction.

 { \paragraph{Acknowledgement.} We thank Haiwen Feng for support with NoW and Stirling evaluations, and Chunlu Li for providing FOCUS results.
-The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Wojciech Zielonka. \paragraph{Disclosure.} While TB is part-time employee of Amazon, his research was performed solely at, and funded solely by, MPI. }
+The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Wojciech Zielonka.